Annual Review of Tenured Faculty

 - The materials that form the basis of the Annual Review, in addition to the Collegiate and departmental standards, are the faculty member’s updated CV, the faculty member’s brief outline (no more than one page) of their activities and accomplishments during the previous calendar year, the faculty member’s teaching evaluations from the previous calendar year, and the faculty member’s most recent Annual Review, as well as any plan that resulted from point 12 (below) in that previous review.
 (In departments that use a three-year outline of activities as part of the annual review process, faculty members may submit outlines of up to three pages.)

-- By the end of the Spring semester, the DEO will send to the Dean’s Office a completed Form for Annual Review of Tenured Faculty for each faculty member, with the appropriate boxes checked.
+- By the deadline in the Spring semester, the DEO will send to the Dean’s Office a completed Form for Annual Review of Tenured Faculty for each faculty member, with the appropriate boxes checked.
 Enter into the Faculty Administration portal (FRAP).
-The CV is not a required attachment.
+The CV is a required attachment (change from prior years).

 - The faculty member has the right to respond to the evaluation within 5 working days of receiving the Annual Review.
 The faculty member will send this response to the DEO with a copy to the Dean.

 - For those faculty to whom part 9 (above) applies, the DEO will meet with the faculty member to discuss the Annual Review.
 The DEO will then consult the Dean on how to facilitate progress over the next year.
 The plan agreed upon must be approved by the Dean and be part of the materials considered in the subsequent Annual Review for that faculty member.

 - The DEO is not included on the review schedule during their term in office.